No Gobert; Towns leads Wolves to 129-117 win over Rockets

 Rockets: KJ Martin started for Smith and had 17 points. .
 Houston continues to be without Bruno Fernando (left knee soreness), Jae’Sean Tate (right ankle soreness) and TyTy Washington (left knee sprain). .
 The Rockets are 0-7 on the road this season. .
 It’s the fifth time this season Houston has allowed 124 points or more.

 Timberwolves: Minnesota shot 61.3% from the field, its second-highest mark in a game this season.
 Its 15 made 3s were the second most this season. .
-Seven players scored in double figures.
-Taurean Prince led the bench with 16 points. … The Wolves had 60 points in the paint.
+The Wolves had 60 points in the paint.

 UP NEXT